Skip to main content

 Fairness Balances power between parties

-The implications of this policy are significant for parties considering attachment orders across the Netherlands.
-It underscores the importance of carefully assessing the merits of a case before seeking an attachment, as the financial consequences of a wrongful attachment can be substantial.
-Legal practitioners must advise their clients of these risks and conduct thorough due diligence to minimize the likelihood of incurring liability for damages.
-This approach reflects the Dutch legal system's commitment to protecting the rights of all parties engaged in legal proceedings.
+The implications of this policy are significant for parties considering attachment orders in the Netherlands.
+It highlights the importance of carefully assessing the merits of a case before seeking an attachment, as the financial consequences of a wrongful attachment can be substantial.
+Legal practitioners must advise their clients of these risks and conduct careful due diligence to minimize the likelihood of incurring liability for damages.
+This approach reflects the Dutch legal system's commitment to protecting the rights of all parties involved in legal proceedings.

 Frequently Asked Questions